Get insider access

 Only Automatic

 The Roborock S7 has a couple of quality-of-life features.
 It features an ultrasonic sensor to detect carpets automatically.
-It differs from the system used in the Roborock S6 MaxV that detects carpets by measuring resistance against its brushroll.
+It differs from the system used in the Roborock S6 MaxV, which detects carpets by measuring resistance against its brushroll.
 When the mopping attachment is in place, you can enable the 'Rise' feature through its companion app, which lifts the mop whenever the vacuum moves over carpet.
 Its unique 'Carpet Mode', which you can enable through its companion app, boosts its suction power on carpeted floors, increases the rotational speed of the side brush when cleaning along walls, and slows it down when the vacuum is in the middle of a room.
 The vacuum has four different suction power modes: the energy-efficient 'Quiet' mode, the default 'Balanced' mode, 'Turbo', and 'Max' to deal with stubborn messes.
 There are also four levels of mop scrubbing intensity: 'No Water', 'Little Water', 'Med Water', and 'High Water'.
+That said, unlike the newer, pricier Roborock S8, it lacks a forward-facing camera that would allow real-time obstacle identification and avoidance for objects that fall beneath the view of its LIDAR sensor.

 Design